ivanitlearning/AWS-Associate-Courses/README.md

 - CloudFront is a global object cache (CDN)
 - Download caching only
 - Content is cached in locations close to customers.
 - If the content is not available on the local cache when requested, CloudFront will fetch the item and cache it and deliver it locally.
 - This provides lower latency (more responsiveness) and higher throughput (faster page loads) for customers.
-- Can handle static and dynamic content.
+- Can handle both static and dynamic content.

+#### CloudFront Terms

 - **Origin** the original location of your content, can be an S3 bucket or ALB.
 In theory it can be anywhere on the internet accessible by CloudFront.
 - **Distribution** the configuration unit of CloudFront.
 - **Edge locations** global infrastructure which hosts a cache of your data.
   - There are over 200 edge locations.
   - They are generally one or more racks in a 3rd party data center.
-  - Normally 90% storage with some small compute.
+  - Normally 90% storage with some small compute services.
 - **Regional Edge Cache**
   - Larger version of an edge location.
   - Support a number of local edge locations.
   - Designed to hold more data to cache things which are accessed less often.
   - Provides another layer of caching.

+* Integrates with ACM for HTTPS for downloads only.

 #### 1.14.1.1.
 Caching Optimization

-Parameters can be passed on the url such as query string parameter.
+Parameters can be passed on the URL such as query string parameter.
 An example is `?language=en` and `?language=es`

 Caching will cache each string parameter storing two different objects.
 You must use the same string parameters again to retrieve them.
 If you remove them and the object is not caching it will need to be fetched first.

 If string parameters aren't involved in the caching, you can select no to forward them to the origin.

 If the application does use **query string parameters**, you can use all of them for caching or just selected ones.

 ### 1.14.2.
 AWS Certificate Manager (ACM)